sage-code/eve/manual/keywords.md

 ## Reserved keywords

-In EVE we use English keywords with no abbreviations.
+For keywords, EVE use English reserved words, without any abbreviation.

 ## Establish regions